Student Matinee Performances

 Student Matinees

 Space in our student matinees for Dissonant Species this fall are going quickly!
 Book soon to avoid missing out.
+Student tickets are only $19, with a complimentary ticket for teachers and chaperones provided for every 25 students in the booking.

 For more details, contact tickets@theatregargantua.ca.